Tag Archives: Netgalley

 Robin Blyth has just been named the new civil service liaison to a hidden magical society.
 He is assigned to work in a government office that liaises between magic users and the Prime Minister of Edwardian England.
 His new job suddenly turned dangerous when he was targeted for something involving his predecessor and had the misfortune to be under a curse.
 And it’s up to his official counterpart, Edwin Courcey, to help reverse the curse.

-The book touches on the social division between classes, race, sexuality, and magic-user over non-magic user (you get the drift).
-As a fantasy romance, You cannot ask for more.
-The author sure knows how to pack everything in this story!
+The book touches on the social division between classes, race, sexuality, and magic-users over non-magic users (you get the drift).
+As a fantasy romance, you cannot ask for more.
+The author sure knows how to pack everything into this story!
 The whole premise of the book was just fantastic.
 It has impressive world-building, the entire magical system was engaging, and of course, the chemistry between Robin and Edwin – ugh.
 It was so much fun to read.
 I loved the adorable scenes between them, including the sexy times, which are totally off the charts!

 Rating: 4 out of 5 stars